-As well as working with Westcountry Case Management, Sharon works independently providing information for education, health and care plans to the local authority and advice for supporting the client’s communication and interactions skills.
-Sharon works within the multi-disciplinary team to ensure communication needs are identified and supported.
+As well as working with WCM, Sharon works independently providing information for education, health and care plans to the local authority, and advice for supporting the client’s communication and interactions skills.
+She works with the multi-disciplinary team to ensure communication needs are identified and supported.

-- Provision of training to staff.
+- Provision of training to staff